Lullabot/drupal-docker-boilerplate/README.md

 Edit the file `/config/docker/new-site-install.yml`.
 It is used only if you want to install a vanilla site from scratch.
 Drupal Console can build a site from that file.

-Start the containers (see details below), then enter the php container, cd to the `web` directory inside the container, and install a new site with Drupal Console:
+Start the containers, then enter the php container, cd to the `web` directory inside the container, and install a new site with Drupal Console:

 `/var/www/html/vendor/bin/drupal chain --file=/var/www/html/config/docker/new-site-install.yml`